user-artowen/ChannelEngine/README.md

-# ChannelEngineDemo

-C# .NET Assessment ChannelEngine
+# C# .NET Assessment ChannelEngine

 Create a .NET application with two entry points, a console app and an ASP.NET web app, which are connected to the ChannelEngine REST-API.